mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 $$

 You will often see this trick used in practice because it is more numerically stable than simply multiplying probabilities together.
+ -->
 --------------------------------------------------------------------------------

 ## How do we adjust our policy to maximize the **goodness** of its actions? <a name="optimization"/>

 We've gotten all the prerequisites out of the way, now we can finally get to the meat of the Policy Gradient Methods.
-To restate, what we want to do is adjust the policy to increase the probability of actions that lead to good outcomes.
+To restate, what we want to do is adjust the policy to increase the probability of actions that have been observed to return positive reward, and decrease the probability of those that have been observed to return negative rewards.

 To do this, we will compute the [_**gradient**_](/article/gradient) of the probability of the policy's chosen action $a_t$ with-respect-to the policy's parameters $\Theta$.